 Above: One of many buffalo shot for camp rations by Jamieson, when he was using his .500/.450 Holland & Holland double.
 In this case a young buffalo bull.

 Although Fletcher could shoot his doubles accurately, his fixed left wrist was proving problematic when he was elephant hunting in the late season heat of the Zambezi Valley.
-The extreme temperatures were increasing the pressures in his cordite loaded cartridges.
-This made it difficult to open the double’s action after firing.
+Because of the extreme temperatures increasing the pressures in his cordite loaded cartridges, it was difficult to open the double’s action after firing.
 At times, and under extremely dangerous conditions, and to get the leverage needed, he was forced to clamp the barrels of his double under his left armpit.
-Certainly not the ideal scenario if a hunter's in a tight spot.
+Certainly not the ideal scenario if a hunter ends up in a tight spot.